korivernon/getting-started-with-cpp/README.md

 ### VSCode

 If you want to use VSCode (and you are on Mac), you first have to download XCode.
 Download XCode, and then Donwload VSCode.
-Click [here](https://code.visualstudio.com/) to download VSCode.
+Otherwise, click [here](https://code.visualstudio.com/) to download VSCode and select your operating system.

 <a name="runcode"></a>